Giants vs. Rangers Player Props Betting Odds

 MLB Props Today: San Francisco Giants

-- Alex Cobb (6-3) will take the mound for the Giants, his 22nd start of the season.
+- Logan Webb (9-9) will take the mound for the Giants, his 25th start of the season.

-- Cobb has pitched five or more innings in three straight games and will look to extend that streak.
+- Webb has three starts in a row of five innings or more.

-- He has finished six appearances without allowing an earned run in 21 chances this season.
+- He has made 24 appearances and finished two of them without allowing an earned run.

 |Opponent